gpcmax/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

         * Errors per second during a month for Frontend service.
         * Errors per second during a month for Backend service.

-    * Memory Usage:
+    * Hardware Usage:
-        * Total cpu usage per service during a month of use.
+        * Cpu usage per service during a month of use.
-        * Total memory usage in mb used during a month for each service.
+        * Memory usage in mb used during a month for each service.

     * Uptime:
         * Total network bandwith transmitted per service during a month.